 In the MI work item cited above, for the operation of the DASH client on top of an MBMS client, in particular for the case of MBMS Operation on Demand (MooD) and for MBMS/unicast service continuity, a need was identified to have API level communication between the MBMS client and the DASH client.
 The problem statement was collected in TR 26.946 together with a preliminary guidelines section.
 In addition, the use case and the guidelines were shared with MPEG, asking for a resolution.
 Taking into account this 3GPP request, MPEG initiated the work on Server and Network Assisted DASH (SAND) and developed over the last few years ISO/IEC 23009-5, which provides enablers for a consistent network assistance for DASH.
 The work also took into account other use cases.

 With completion of the work in MPEG, the guidelines in TR26.946 should be updated to reference the relevant operational modes of SAND that a DASH client should support in order to operate in the DASH-over-MBMS context, in particular in the case of MBMS Operation on Demand (MooD) and for MBMS/unicast service continuity.

+In addition, it was identified that additional hybrid modes of MBMS broadcast and unicast delivery are of interest and can benefit from defining a consistent use of SAND.
+Examples include the offering of long-tail media components on unicast only for a DASH-over-MBMS service or for example the use of unicast for fast channel change.
+The support of such modes complements the already available modes for MooD and broadcast/unicast service continuity.

 This work item addresses the inclusion of a SAND mode and provides the relevant framework DASH-over-MBMS.